Highlights from the Ratings and Financial Report for Phillips 66 (PSX)

-Phillips 66 (NYSE:PSX) went up by 2.27% from its latest closing price compared to the recent 1-year high of $94.34.
-The company’s stock price has collected -4.10% of loss in the last five trading sessions.
-Press Release reported on 11/22/21 that U.S. Secretary of Energy and Officials Celebrate New NOVONIX Facility in Tennessee
+Phillips 66 (NYSE:PSX) went down by -0.99% from its latest closing price compared to the recent 1-year high of $94.34.
+The company’s stock price has collected -4.18% of loss in the last five trading sessions.
+Press Release reported on 11/29/21 that URGENT: The M&A Firm is Investigating the Sale of Phillips 66 Partners LP – PSXP

 Is It Worth Investing in Phillips 66 (NYSE :PSX) Right Now?